BHTY/UFC32/README.md

 - Comments (both C89 and C99 style)
 - Assigning a char value or array to a u32

-There are currently no plans to add support for structs, or any C++ features/constructs at this time.
+There are currently no plans to add support for structs/unions, or any C++ features/constructs at this time.